NecsusECS/Necsus/README.md

 that in Nim.
 Necsus, however, can't resolve generic parameters by itself.
 It needs to know exactly what components need to be passed to each system at compile time.

-To work around this, you can assign systems to variables, then pass those variables into your app:
+To work around this, you can assign systems to variables, and then pass those variables into your app:

 ```nim
 import necsus